Calibration of Spatio-Temporal Forecasts from Citizen Science Urban Air Pollution Data with Sparse Recurrent Neural Networks: Methodology

 \subsection{Calibrating the Forecast}

-\quad One might attempt to quantify uncertainty at a future time point by feeding the previous ensemble estimates forward, thus creating an ensemble of ensembles.
+One might attempt to quantify uncertainty at a future time point by feeding the previous ensemble estimates forward, thus creating an ensemble of ensembles.
 However, for either long time series or high-dimensional data vectors, this approach would rapidly become computationally expensive and impractical.
 In this work, we propose a new method to quantify the forecast uncertainty which is feasible both in terms of time and memory.
 The method relies on the use of a fraction of the training set to 1) compare predictions and true values 2) calibrate the marginal uncertainty of the residuals and 3) estimate their correlation.
-Throughout this section we assume that data are observed for $t=1,\ldots, T+n_{w}n_f$ but the model is only trained until $T$.
-We generate an ensemble of forecasts for time points $T+1$ through $T+n_{w}n_f$ across multiple `windows' using the long-lead forecasting approach detailed in Section \ref{sec:LongForc} which are then used for calibration.
-More specifically, ensembles of forecasts would be generated for the time points $T+1, \dots, T+n_{w} n_{f}$ in intervals of size $n_{f}$ (representing the forecast horizon), where $n_{w}$ represents the number of `windows'.
-We denote the forecast for time point $T+1$ given $\{\bs{Y}_{T}, \bs{Y}_{T-1}, \dots\}$ as $\hat{\bs{Y}}^{T}_{T+1} = \EX(\bs{Y}_{T+1}|\bs{Y}_{T}, \bs{Y}_{T-1}, \dots)$, where the expectation is intended with respect to model \eqref{eqn:PESN}.
+Throughout this section we assume that data are observed for $t=1,\ldots, T+n_{w}\tau$ but the model is only trained until $T$.
+We generate an ensemble of forecasts for time points $T+1$ through $T+n_{w}\tau$ across multiple `windows', for some long-lead forecast of $\tau$ steps ahead, which are then used for calibration.
+More specifically, ensembles of forecasts would be generated for the time points $T+1, \dots, T+n_{w} \tau$ in intervals of size $\tau$ (representing the forecast horizon), where $n_{w}$ represents the number of `windows'.
+In order to obtain a robust quantification of the uncertainty it is recommended that the maximum amount of windows be chosen such that the forecasting ability on earlier windows is not sacrificed due to lack of available training data.
+We denote the forecast for time point $T+1$ given $\{\mb{Y}_{T}, \mb{Y}_{T-1}, \dots\}$ as $\hat{\mb{Y}}^{T}_{T+1} = \EX(\mb{Y}_{T+1}|\mb{Y}_{T}, \mb{Y}_{T-1}, \dots)$, where the expectation is intended with respect to model \eqref{eqn:DESN}.
 The forecasts are then grouped according to each vector element $\ell=1,\dots,n_{\ell}$ as follows: